|

 the eyepiece.

-These three factors alone will assuredly improve your refractor's perform
+These three factors alone will assuredly improve your refractor's performance

 tremendously.
 But, in the case of the SurpluShed 127mm f/9.4 mounted